Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Here’s a closer look: check the bottom center!

-📍 Google Maps | Phone: (435) 834-5322 | Bryce Canyon National Park Website | Hours: 24 hours | Entrance: $35 per vehicle | 👉 Book Bryce Canyon National Park Tour on Viator
+📍 Google Maps | Phone: (435) 834-5322 | Bryce Canyon National Park Website | Hours: 24 hours | Entrance: $35 per vehicle | 👉 Browse Bryce Canyon National Park Tours on Viator

 Kanab

-📍 Google Maps | Phone: (435) 644-2534 | Kanab Website | Hours: 24 hours | Entrance: Free | 👉 Book Kanab Tour on Viator
+📍 Google Maps | Phone: (435) 644-2534 | Kanab Website | 👉 Book an ATV Adventure through Peek-a-boo Canyon

-Most Utah visitors skip past Kanab when headed to the national parks, but I suggest staying for a night or two to check out the fun things to do in Kanab.
-Check out cool hikes around Kanab or visit the Little Hollywood desert film museum for a true ‘Wild West’ experience.
+Most Utah visitors skip past this town when headed to the national parks.
+But I suggest staying for a night or two to explore the fun things to do in Kanab.
+Check out cool hikes or visit the Little Hollywood desert film museum for a true Wild West experience.

-My favorite place to explore near Kanab is the Grand Staircase Escalante National Monument.
+My favorite place to explore near Kanab is the Grand Staircase-Escalante National Monument.
 This wilderness area is less visited than other popular recreation areas in Utah and holds just as much magic in its slot canyon walls.

 Snow Canyon State Park

-The stunning rock formations of Snow Canyon State Park
+Lava tunnels at Snow Canyon State Park

-📍 Google Maps | Phone: (435) 628-2255 | Snow Canyon State Park Website | Hours: 6 am-10 pm daily | Entrance: $15 per vehicle
+📍 Google Maps | Phone: (435) 628-2255 | Snow Canyon State Park Website | Hours: 6 am – 10 pm daily | Entrance: $15 per vehicle

-Snow Canyon State Park is where a terrain of ancient lava flows intermingle with sandstone cliffs.
-This site was once home to ancestral dwellers, as evident in the artifacts found throughout the state park.
+Ancient lava flows intermingle with sandstone cliffs at Snow Canyon State Park.
+This site was once home to ancestral dwellers, as evident in the artifacts found throughout the park.

-Hiking, photography, camping, and wildlife spotting are the top activities in the state park.
+Hiking, photography, camping, and wildlife spotting are top activities in the state park.
 Bring a telescope and admire the undisrupted view of the galaxy up close.

 Goosebumps Bike Trail